Think about the first impression that a prospective parent has with your school.

 Having a good presence on online review sites is important because they will generally show up before your school when parents are searching for attributes like “Best school” or “Top STEM Program”.
 This is because these sites spend a lot more money on their local search engine optimization (SEO) which makes their sites show up before yours.

 It is important that when these sites profile your school, that their information is accurate.
-The best way to ensure that these sites have the true facts about your school is to engage with them and provide them with updated and correct information.
+The best way to ensure that these sites have the true facts about your school is to engage with them and provide them updated and correct information.
 Make sure that you are “claiming” your site with them and updating the information about your school.

 For a lot of parents, the first time they research your school is via these online review sites.
 They are pretty important.

-If you want more information about online review sites, this post covers them in more depth.
+If you want more information about online review sites, this post covers them

 For many school administrators, thinking about updating and improving their website can be a stressful and scary undertaking.
 For us non-techies, this is not a task that we relish.
 But your website is the cornerstone and most important thing in your enrollment marketing to get right.
 Every prospective parent will visit your website at least once when they are researching your school, so you can’t overlook it.